Darisia/SASCRiP/README.md

 Please see description above

-## seurat_matrix
+## `seurat_matrix`

-This SASCRiP function is designed to convert the output mtx matrix from kallisto_bustools_count or include_ERCC_bus_count to a gene-count matrix that is supported by Seurat.
+This SASCRiP function is designed to convert the output mtx matrix from `kallisto_bustools_count` or `include_ERCC_bus_count` to a gene-count matrix that is supported by Seurat.
 To do this, seurat_matrix transposes the bustools matrix so that genes and cells are represented in rows and columns respectively.
-Additionally, the ENSG gene names are converted to the corresponding HGNC gene symbols using the transcript-to-genes mapping file.
 Finally, all three files (mtx matrix, gene index file, and barcode index file) are renamed and compressed.

 #### Usage